Brownian bridge limit of path measures in the upper tail of KPZ models: Preliminaries

-\end{theorem} In \cite{GH22} this estimate is actually proved for $t$ bounded away from zero.
-This is because the arguments in \cite{GH22} take as input a priori tail estimates from \cite{corwin2020kpz}, which hold for $t>t_0$ and $L>L_0$ with $L_0$ possibly depending on $t_0$.
+And the same is true under the conditioning $\hfh^\beta_{t,1}(0)>L$. \end{theorem} The above two results are proved in or quickly deduced from \cite{GH22,GHZ25}.
+First, \Cref{lem:fh-ut} is proved as \cite[Theorem 1]{GH22} using an input from our paper \cite{GHZ25} to verify an assumption, though, in the case of $\beta=1$, \cite[Theorem 1]{GH22} is stated for $t>t_0$ for some $t_0>0$.
+The reason for the $t>t_0$ condition is because the arguments in \cite{GH22} also take as input a priori tail estimates from \cite{corwin2020kpz}, which hold for $t>t_0$ and $L>L_0$ with $L_0$ possibly depending on $t_0$.
 However, analogous estimates are also available for arbitrary $t>0$ from \cite{das2023law}, namely Theorems~1.4 (upper bound on upper tail) and 1.7 (upper bound on lower tail) there.
-Using these inputs the tail estimate in \cite{GH22} can be upgraded to cover small $t>0$.
+Using these inputs the tail estimate in \cite{GH22} for $\beta=1$ can be upgraded to cover small $t>0$.
 More details will be given in \Cref{sec:appc}.
+Theorem~\ref{l.bk} is also proved straightforwardly using results of \cite{GH22,GHZ25}, and details are also given in Appendix~\ref{sec:appc}.

-Using \Cref{l.upper tail} and stochastic domination, one can deduce an upper-tail bound for one-point distribution of $\hfh^\beta_{t,2}$, which will be useful later.
+We can further deduce the following upper-tail bound for one-point distribution of $\hfh^\beta_{t,2}$, which will be useful later.